jeon11/academic-kickstart/content/project/alaska-airlines/index.md

 {{< figure src="journeymapping.svg" title="<b>A simplified abstract example of the interactive journey map: Participants can vertically toggle each action item (as shown in the red arrows) based on their overall experience of that particular event (Good to Poor).</b>"  caption="Journey Map Example" width=full >}}
 </ol>

-## Thematic Analysis
+## 3. Thematic Analysis
 {{< figure src="themes.svg" title="<b>We explored multi-facets of the travel experience to search for emerging themes from the qualitative data we collected from interviews and journey maps.</b>"  caption="Themes" width=full >}}

 {{< figure src="affinitymap.svg" title="<b>Overview of our affinity map.
 We inductively searched for overarching themes by...<br>Participant journey map → airline journey map → all airline journey map. <br>From each participant's journey map, we combined them to characterize the overall experience of each airline.
 We then combined all airlines to identify any patterns.</b>"  caption="Affinity Map" width=full >}}

 ___
-## Key Insights & Results
+## <h style="font-family:georgia"> Key Insights & Results </h>
 Please note that below are **_filtered results_** due to NDA.

-### Personas/Highlights
+### Personas / Highlights
 Three prototypical personas were developed.
-The information provides basic demographic information, a hypothetical trip destination, quote from the interview, means used to book and upgrade the seat.
-It also identifies top values, pain points, and motivations for upgrading a seat.
+The information provides **basic demographic** information, a hypothetical trip destination, **quotes**, **means used to book and upgrade the seat.** It also identifies **top values, pain points, and motivations** for upgrading a seat.
 Only 1 of the 3 is shown here.
  <!-- (**we intentionally used the term "highlight" instead of "persona" because they were modeled after participants that stood out with clear preference of values and motivations**) -->
 <!-- {{< figure src="persona1.svg" title="<b>This first type of personas is characterized by how upgrading a seat is mandatory due to his large body size.
 With his tall height and broad shoulders, upgrading a seat is a necessity.</b>"  caption="persona 1" width=full >}} -->

-{{< figure src="persona2.svg" title="<b>The second person is characterized by how traveling in the pandemic era is worst not just because of the safety concerns, but also due to the lack of services.
-Another unique perspective is the consideration for how family members can buy tickets for other family members.</b>"  caption="persona 2" width=full >}}
+{{< figure src="persona2.svg" title="The second persona is characterized by how **traveling in the pandemic era is worst not just because of the safety concerns, but also due to the lack of services.** Another unique perspective is the consideration for how family members can buy tickets for other family members."  caption="persona 2" width=full >}}

 <!-- {{< figure src="persona3.svg" title="<b>This person is characterized as a <i>bargain hunter</i>, constantly looking for deals and offers.
 The person is unique in that he is tech savvy and even conscious about which aircraft type he would be flying in.</b>"  caption="persona 3" width=full >}} -->

 ### Characterizing the Travel Experience
-{{< figure src="journeymap.svg" title="<b>An overall experience of Airline X:</b> <br>We visualized a typical journey map, capturing the different motivations for upgrading a seat at each stage of travel.
-We identified values, emotions, and quotes."  caption="Journey Map Summary" width=full >}}
+{{< figure src="journeymap.svg" title="<b>An overall experience of Airline X:</b> <br> Visualizing the travel experience through a journey map helped identify values, emotions, and user quotes at each touchpoint in the journey. " width=full >}}

 We then devised step-by-step recommendations for each travel stage (NDA).

 ___
-## Recommendations
+## <h style="font-family:georgia"> Recommendations </h>

-Please note this part is NDA sensitive.
-Based on key insights and results we synthesized from the data, we came up with four major recommendations.
+- Based on the key insights and results synthesized from the data, four major recommendations were made.

 {{< figure src="recommendations.svg" title=""  caption="<b>The four high level recommendations</b>" width=full >}}

 💡 **Key Fact:**<br>